 The Friends acknowledge the following organisations for their invaluable support:

 - continuing sponsorship by Rosemount Wines and the Hyatt Hotel

-- sponsorship by JB Hi-Fi and Pete's Toys, providing stereo equipment and children's toys for the Friends Lounge
+- continuing sponsorship by Pete's Toys, providing children's toys in the Friends Lounge

 The Museum continued to provide financial support to assist with membership programs and services.